 Once the flooring and walls have been selected, she suggests looking for ways to create features or use highlight materials that can become your hero element.

-“If you have fallen in love with a stunning pendant light that you want to hang over your dining table then don’t think that you need to find an equivalent pendant to place in your kitchen.
+“If you have fallen in love with a stunning pendant light that you want to hang over your dining table, don’t think that you need to find an equivalent pendant to place in your kitchen.
 They should complement each other, not compete with each other.”

 On things to look out for, Sarah says it’s important to think about materials that will sit together and touch.